Slavery in Haiti: Saint Domingue (1625–1789)

 Some sugar planters, bent on earning high sugar yields, worked their slaves very hard.
-Costs to start a sugar cane plantation were very high, often causing the proprietor of the plantation to go into deep debt.
+Costs to start a sugarcane plantation were very high, often causing the proprietor of the plantation to go into deep debt.
 Many slaves on sugar cane plantations died within a few years; it was cheaper to import new slaves than to improve working conditions.
 The death rate of slaves on Saint Domingue's sugar cane plantations was higher than anywhere else in the Western hemisphere; indeed, slaves working on sugar plantations in Saint-Domingue came to have a 6-10% annual mortality rate, causing St. Dominican sugar planters to import new slaves frequently.

 Over the colony's hundred-year course, about a million slaves succumbed to the conditions of slavery.
 Some slaves of African ethnicities who believed in metempsychosis, the belief of the soul's migration at death, committed suicide shortly after arriving on the island, as they believed that in death they could return to their home territory where they would regain the rank, wealth, relatives, and friends that they had.
 Some pregnant slaves living in poor conditions on sugar plantations did not survive long enough or have healthy enough pregnancies to birth live babies, but if they did, the children often died young due to malnourishment.
 On some sugar plantations, food was insufficient, and slaves were expected to grow and prepare it for themselves on top of their 12-hour workdays.